KaloyanKirilov02/computer-store/README.md

 ### Reports

-- View all orders along with client, employee, payment, and delivery details.
+- View all orders with client, employee, payment, and delivery details.
 - Orders with product details and quantities (M:N relationship).
-- Products with promotions and reviews.
+- Products with promotions, discounts, and reviews.
-- Advanced reports combining orders, products, promotions, and client data.
+- Custom SELECT-only queries for testing and reporting purposes.

+---

+## Validation

+- Centralized validation layer implemented in `Validator`.
+- All write operations validate input **before database access**.
+- Includes validation for:
+  - IDs and numeric values
+  - Required string fields
+  - Enumerated statuses (orders, payments)
+  - Date values and date ranges

+---

+## Reports Design Note

+- `ReportDAO` executes **dynamic SELECT-only queries**.
+- PreparedStatement caching is intentionally **not used** for reports to avoid memory leaks.
+- This behavior is intentional and documented.

 ---